Inside Pollen’s Collapse: “$200M Raised” but Staff Unpaid - Exclusive

 3 days later, the company would disappear from the landing page of her firm, Kindred Capital.
 This is the space where all the notable investments and their founders are displayed.
 The company was removed sometime between 19 April and 22 May, according to The Wayback Machine archives.

 Why did the company remove Pollen, if just a few days ago, their partner praised the company and its employees?
 I reached out to Kindred Capital for comment, five days before publishing this article and received no response.
+I will update this article when I do.
+Update: one month after publishing, no response still.

 19 May – tech employees asked to express how they feel.
 On the Tech All Hands with about 70 people attending, people are asked to share how they feel, using words.
 The result: